A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 1. What Pricing Model Will You Use?

 There are various pricing models you can use when packaging your coaching program.
 You can charge a one-time fee, offer a payment plan, or a combination of both.
-It’s essential to consider the financial investment your ideal clients are willing to make and what’s fair for the value you’re offering.
+It’s essential to consider your clients’ financial investment and what’s fair for the value you’re offering.

 Remember, pricing isn’t just about the money.
 It’s also about the energetic exchange between you and your clients.
 You want your clients to invest in themselves and their transformation, so they’re committed to doing the work.